fbristow/rippledoc/doc/rationale-and-benefits.md

 Rippledoc aims to remedy the situation.
 Here's how:

  #.
-It's strikingly easy to use.
+It's particularly easy to use.
 You just create a `doc` directory,
     write some docs as simple text files, then run the script.
 Except for creating a "_copyright" file, there's *zero* configuration required (you can optionally change the order your docs appear in